 Yellow bumps on skin

 If these appear on your arms or upper body, you’d be wise to get yourself checked for diabetes.
-Rash-like bumps that are yellow can be indicator that you’re diabetic or that you have high
+Rash-like bumps that are yellow can be an indicator that you’re diabetic or that you have high

 triglyceride levels.
 The bumps are the result of high cholesterol levels.